Skip the search to find what you need.

 - Search product years

-To make this work, the search engine may need to suppress nonessential words.
-For example, to keep "treatments for cancer" from displaying nearly every page, the storewide Find simply looks for "cancer treatments."
+To make this work, the search engine may need to correct spelling and suppress nonessential words before seeking matches.
+For example, to keep "treatments for cancer" from displaying dozens of pages (because "for" is so common), the storewide Find simply looks for "cancer treatments."
 Concise phrases are best.
 Grammatical prefixes like "show me all the posters with…" are unnecessary and will be suppressed.
+Instead of looking within each word for the keyword "male," words that begin with the keyword are searched to minimize false positives like "female."
+Every effort is made to display meaningful results.
+A match with plural and tense suffixes stripped is searched.
 If no results are found, a populated sitewide Search field appears.

 Many product page descriptions include hover-over definitions of medical terms and initials.
 The variety of ways to search make locating ideal products as efficient or serendipitous as you like.
+Every effort is made to interpret typographical mismatches before displaying an error page.
 After all, the goal is not just to search but to find something truly valuable.